iamanonymous419/iamanonymous419/README.md

 > • ⚛️ `Next.js` for SSR/SSG & routing
 > • 🎨 `Tailwind CSS` for utility-first styling
 > • 🌐 `Vercel` for deployment
+> • 🌍 `Hostinger` for custom domain management

 ### [🔗 Marketverse](https://marketverse.iamanonymous.in)
-> A feature-rich **e-commerce platform** built with **Next.js** that enables users to buy and sell products.
+> A feature-rich **E-commerce platform** built with **Next.js** that enables users to buy and sell products.
 Implements modern UI with ShadCN, secure authentication, and responsive design.
 > • ⚛️ `Next.js` with App Router
 > • 🎨 `ShadCN + Tailwind CSS` for UI
 > • 🔐 `Clerk` for auth
 > • 🛒 `Zod`, `React Hook Form` for form validation & payments
 > • ☁️ `Vercel` for deployment
+> • 🌍 `Hostinger` for custom domain management

 ### [🔗 Marketverse GitOps](https://github.com/iamanonymous419/marketverse-gitops)
 > Enterprise-grade DevOps infrastructure for the Marketverse project featuring **ArgoCD** and **Jenkins** for CI/CD, complete with **Infrastructure as Code** using **Terraform**, configuration management with **Ansible**, container/image vulnerability scanning using **Trivy**, comprehensive logging with **EFK Stack**, and monitoring/alerting with **Prometheus**, **Grafana**, and **Alertmanager**.